San Antonio Attractions

 Wear comfy walking shoes and bring strollers for the little ones.
 There is a free (30 minute) theatrical

-presentation the family can watch together in the in the air conditioned visitor center.
+presentation the family can watch together in the air conditioned visitor center.
 Get lost in the

 history of the missions.
 The adjacent museum is worth stopping into and viewing the clothing exhibits from the era.